sasu94/ASDE2018/README.md

 # ASDE2018

-All exercitation done during the course of ASDE
+All of the exercitations done during the course of ASDE